bflanders/sudoku_boards/README.md

         print()
 ```

-I've set the code to run with a seed of '123456789' and I am up to 1.4 million unique boards already.
-I am hoping that this can all fit into a database and the that the number won't be too astronomical, but I might be wrong on that.
+I've set the code to run with a seed of '123456789' and I am hoping that this can all fit into a database and the that the number won't be too astronomical, but I might be wrong on that.
-I really shoud committing the solutions to memory just in case I need to do this in chunks...

-I'll leave it up to the reader to pick a random seen and to implement the early out (should happend really fast).
+I'll leave it up to the reader to pick a random seen and to implement the early out (should happend really fast) to produce random board.